Page Originated 8/1997

 For a contemporary loco in any scale it is generally cheaper for you to swap your non-DCC/sound loco for one with factory installed sound than to pay me to install DCC/sound.

 The age and condition of your model is important.
-Many modelers want DCC/sound installed in models that precede the era of factory installed sound.
-Many of those older locos may have worn mechanisms, have been damaged by improper maintenance, or damaged during shipping.
+Older locos may have worn mechanisms, or have been damaged by improper maintenance.
 If your loco is one of those it may need mechanical and/or restoration work before it will run properly with DCC/sound.
-If when I inspect your loco before staring work on it I determine that other work is needed I will advise you before spending more of your money.
+If when I inspect your loco before staring work on it I determine that other work is needed I will advise you.

 Testing